TSSchaef/Compiler/README.md

  * Struct member selection
  * const with struct

-Mode 5 requires an infile and will perform a full compilation on it (lexical analysis, parsing, type checking, and code generation).
+Modes 5 and 6 are functionally the same, they were used for separate development cycles of the code generation.
+These modes require an infile and will perform a full compilation on it (lexical analysis, parsing, type checking, and code generation).
 It will output the generated java bytecode in a plaintext file with the .j extension.
 This can assembled to binary with a Java assembler like Krakatau.
 Supported features for the code genderation include:

  * class and .super lines
  * Special method \<init\>